phalcon/documentation/docs/api/phalcon_http.md

 public function getDigestAuth(): array;
 ```

-Gets auth info accepted by the browser/client from
+Return the auth info accepted by the browser/client from
 $_SERVER["PHP_AUTH_DIGEST"]

 #### `getHTTPReferer()` { #httprequestinterface-gethttpreferer }